tamtzekin/hacker-news-feed/README.md

 # hacker-news-feed
-News feed using Hacker News API using React, Axios, Memo - Karl Hadwen tutorial
+News feed using Hacker News API using React, Axios, Memo Based on this tutorial by Karl Hadwen: https://github.com/karlhadwen/newsreader